geigerzaehler/oidc-provider-mock/docs/usage.md

 token claims and user info response.
 By default, the value is also used for the `email` claim.
 (See also <project:#setting-claims>)

+If predefined users are configured (see <project:#predefined-users>), the authorization form displays a button for each user.
+Clicking a user button authorizes that user without entering credentials.

 When the user clicks “Authorize” they are redirected to the client application and the app can obtain the OpenID token with information about the user.